Incident Action Plan

 • Try to stay low to the ground or behind cover from windows or doors, if possible.

 • If trapped in the trunk of a car, when stopped pull the emergency trunk release.
 It is most commonly a “glow in the dark” handle located near the center or off to either side of the trunk lid.
 If no release exists look for a back-seat release handle and try lowering the back seat.
 If there is no handle, try to break through the back seat and escape through the passenger compartment.
-If not able to break through the back seat break out the tail-light and wave at passerby and other motorists
+If not able to break through the back seat break out the tail-light and wave at passerby and other motorists.

 IN A RESCUE SITUATION: